Blog

 August 10, 2025

-Evolution towards student-centered methodologies
+The evolution towards student-centered methodologies

 Student-centered methodologies promote active learning, where students are active participants in constructing their knowledge rather than passive recipients of information.
 This approach develops critical thinking skills, intellectual autonomy, and personal responsibility for the learning process.